 www.one65sf.com

-ONE65 is the extraordinary multiple concept French restaurant led by Michelin-Starred and James Beard Award-winning Chef Claude Le Tohic.
-Named after its street address, ONE65 completely occupies a six level building.
-Moreover, it features a patisserie on the ground level and ONE65 Bistro on level three.
-Elements Lounge occupies the next level and the top two levels is Michelin-starred Restaurant O’ by Claude Le Tohic.
+ONE65 is an extraordinary multi-concept French restaurant led by Michelin-starred and James Beard Award-winning Chef Claude Le Tohic.
+Named after its street address, ONE65 occupies a six-level building.
+It features a patisserie on the ground level and ONE65 Bistro on level three.
+Elements Lounge occupies the next level, and the top two levels are Michelin-starred Restaurant O’ by Claude Le Tohic.

 Historic Building

 The historic Beaux Arts building opened in 1908 as the Orpheum Annex Hotel, adjacent to the Orpheum Theatre.
 Today, the Ellis-O’Farrell Garage occupies the space of the former theater.
-The proximity of the garage makes it a convenient places to park your car.
+The garage’s proximity makes it a convenient place to park your car.

 How To Get To ONE65